 - In Minnesota, 41 to 49 percent of all rapes reported between 2001 and 2005 resulted in an eventual arrest.

-- Sexual violence costs Minnesota almost $8 billion annually, yet our state spends no state dollars to prevent it.
+- Sexual violence costs Minnesota almost $8 billion annually.

 Other populations are also at higher risk of being raped or sexually assaulted, including people with disabilities, the LGBT community, prison inmates (of both genders), and the homeless.
 Undocumented immigrants face unique challenges, because their abusers often threaten to have them deported if they try to get help.